Books Clubs in Upper Elementary

 • Organize:

-• I organize Book Club Folders for each student, or you can bind together and staple packets and and students keep in their reading folders.
+• I organize Book Club Folders for each student, or you can bind them together and staple packets so that students keep them in their reading folders.

 • We keep an area near my reading center of book club materials [books, folders, sticky notes, laminated games, and more].

-• Students also receive their weekly accountability sheets to record that they are reading books, and they have other accountability activities in their book club folders.
+• Students also receive their weekly accountability sheets to record that they are reading books and have other accountability activities in their book club folders.

 • You can read how I schedule book clubs for my students below.

-• Schedule: I create a schedule for each book club book and I laminate it.
-This is so students know what they are responsible for reading.
-For example each book club session last typically 6 weeks.
-So I break up each book by chapters and weeks.
-See FREEBIE Below!
+• Schedule: I create a schedule for each book club book and laminate it.
+This is so students know what they are responsible for reading—for example, each book club session typically takes six weeks.
+So, I break up each book by chapters and weeks.
+See the freebie below!

-• Here is an example using Because of Winn Dixie– Week 1: students read Chapters 1-3 and complete assign pages in packet and meet with group.
-Week 2: students read Chapters 4-6 and complete assign pages in packet and meet with group.
-During week 3: students read Chapters 7-9 and complete assign pages in packet and meet with group.
-The following is week 4: students read Chapters 10-11 and complete assign pages in packet and meet with group.
-For week 5 the students will read the final Chapters complete book and complete assign pages in packet and meet with group.
-Lastly, Week 6: Work on final book club group project.
+• Here is an example using Because of Winn Dixie– Week 1: students read Chapters 1-3, complete assigned pages in the packet, and meet with the group.
+Week 2: students read Chapters 4-6, complete assigned pages in the packet, and meet with the group.
+During week 3, students read Chapters 7-9, complete assigned pages in the packet, and meet with the group.
+The following week, week 4: Students read Chapters 10-11, complete assigned pages in the packet, and meet with the group.
+For week 5, the students will read the final Chapters, complete the book, complete the assigned pages in the packet, and meet with the group.
+Lastly, Week 6: Work on the final book club group project.

-• Student Accountability/ Activities: The bundle has a packet of pages that have students complete in order to show they have been reading their book.
-It provides differentiated activities for groups, and individuals.
+• Student Accountability/ Activities: The bundle has a packet of pages that students complete to show they have been reading their book.
+It provides differentiated activities for groups and individuals.

-• Projects and Wrapping up Book Club Activities: This is some of the best stuff kids love about book clubs!
-I love seeing the final projects some include, click on any to see in action.
+• Projects and Wrapping up Book Club Activities: These are some of the best things kids love about book clubs!
+I love seeing the final projects, some of which include clicking on any to see them in action.

 Utilize book orders

 Encourage your students to use Scholastic book orders.
-When students order, teachers get classroom points.
-Which are perfect for buying multiple copies of novels for students to use in book clubs.
-Talk to your librarian about agreements they may have with Scholastic or other organizations that provide materials or book fairs for the library.
-Often, they may receive extra materials to share with classroom teachers.
+When students order books, teachers earn classroom points, perfect for buying multiple copies of novels for students to use in book clubs.
+It would help if you also had a conversation with your librarian about any agreements they may have with Scholastic or other organizations that provide materials or book fairs for the library.
+They may receive additional materials to share with classroom teachers.

 See the movie

-Look no further than the Harry Potter series or Wonder to know that students are fascinated by books that have hit the big screen.
-Capitalize on this love of multiplex literature by having a celebratory movie day upon completion of the book.
-As an added bonus, have your students complete a compare and contrast chart or a venn diagram.
-They can discuss the similarities and differences between the book and the movie.
-Ask them what they thought of the casting.
-Whom would they have chosen to play specific roles?
+Look no further than the Harry Potter series or Wonder, some of the most popular books that have also been turned into movies.
+Students are often captivated by these kinds of books.
+You can take advantage of this interest by organizing a movie day celebration after finishing the book.
+As a bonus, you can ask your students to complete a compare and contrast chart or a Venn diagram, highlighting the similarities and differences between the book and the movie.
+They can also share their thoughts about the casting and who they would have chosen to play specific roles.

 You can take a peek at the book club packet here.